jantursky/orderlord-help-kds/docs/stock-management-section/stock-management-section.md

 ---

 ## Description
-The section is displaying current availability status of every meals from single/multiple restaurants.
-The user can set the flag for meal that is no longer available in the kitchen (all supplies for the meal were spent) and filter the meals multiple ways.
+The section is displaying the current availability status of every meal from single/multiple restaurants.
+The user can set the flag for a meal that is no longer available in the kitchen (all supplies for the meal were spent) and filter the meals multiple ways.

 <span class="text-red-200">If the user can't see this section, it's disabled for the account in the account settings. **Ask the administrator of the account to enable this section.**</span>